 Half day

-San Marco core, one exterior sweep, one vaporetto ride
+San Marco core, one exterior sweep, one vaporetto or Rialto pass

-Start in San Marco, then finish with a Grand Canal ride or Rialto pass.
+Start in San Marco, keep the visit exterior-heavy unless you have a timed entry, then finish with a Grand Canal ride or Rialto pass.

 1 day

-St. Mark’s Basilica, Doge’s Palace, Rialto, one evening district
+St. Mark’s Basilica, Doge’s Palace, Grand Canal, Rialto, one evening district

 Do San Marco early, shift toward Rialto and San Polo, then end in Cannaregio or Dorsoduro.